outpaddling/LPJS/README.md

 ## Status

-LPJS is basically functional for simple shared-memory multiprocessing jobs and job arrays.
-Error handling still needs a lot of work, but correct batch scripts running on reliable hardware should generally work fine at this stage.
+LPJS is working reliably on our FreeBSD clusters for simple shared-memory multiprocessing jobs and job arrays.
+Proper handling of network communication errors still needs a lot of work, but correct batch scripts running on reliable hardware should generally work fine at this stage.

 Support for unreliable